Shadow volume

 Shadow volume is a technique used in 3D computer graphics to add shadows to a rendered scene.
 It was first proposed by Frank Crow in 1977 as the geometry describing the 3D shape of the region occluded from a light source.
 A shadow volume divides the virtual world in two: areas that are in shadow and areas that are not.

-The stencil buffer implementation of shadow volumes is generally considered among the most practical general purpose real-time shadowing techniques for use on modern 3D graphics hardware.
-It has been popularized by the video game Doom 3, and a particular variation of the technique used in this game has become known as Carmack's Reverse.
+The stencil buffer implementation of shadow volumes was widely used in real-time rendering, and were notably employed in the video game Doom 3.
+The particular variation of the technique used in this game has become known as Carmack's Reverse.

-Shadow volumes have become a popular tool for real-time shadowing, alongside the more venerable shadow mapping.
-The main advantage of shadow volumes is that they are accurate to the pixel (though many implementations have a minor self-shadowing problem along the silhouette edge, see construction below), whereas the accuracy of a shadow map depends on the texture memory allotted to it as well as the angle at which the shadows are cast (at some angles, the accuracy of a shadow map unavoidably suffers).
-However, the technique requires the creation of shadow geometry, which can be CPU intensive (depending on the implementation).
-The advantage of shadow mapping is that it is often faster, because shadow volume polygons are often very large in terms of screen space and require a lot of fill time (especially for convex objects), whereas shadow maps do not have this limitation.
+In modern real-time rendering, Shadow mapping techniques and their variations have become more widely used, due to their performance characteristics and compatibility with contemporary rendering pipelines.